zhaohanxiong/OxfordCVM/src/ml_lifecycle/mlflow/README.md

 - activate user interface
 mlflow ui

-- navigate to this location to acccess ui board http://localhost:5000/
+- navigate to this location to acccess ui board (or click link in terminal) http://localhost:5000/
 ```